 Do note: there are limits within this cover, and some of your items that are worth more than £2,000 require high-value item cover , such as expensive jewellery or bikes.
 You’ll want to apply for high-value item cover for these valuables.

 So how much will this protection cost?
 First, you’ll have to assess how much cover you need.
 Your stuff adds up, so do yourself a favour and take a look around your place and go over these three simple steps to save time (and money!) later:

 - Walk around your flat or house, and take pictures (or a video) of your personal property

 - Make a list of valuable items, and estimate how much they cost

 - For bulk items like shoes, or kitchen supplies, give ’em a nice round number

-- Add all of this up and round to the nearest $10K to determine how much coverage you’ll need
+- Add all of this up and round to the nearest £10K to determine how much cover you’ll need

-For example, if you have $27K worth of items, you should choose a personal property coverage amount of $30K.
+For example, if you have £27K worth of items, you should choose a contents amount of £30K.